mxrked/AccountGuard_PyQt5/README.md

 SETTING UP THE PROGRAM
 ----------------------

 1. Make sure you have SQL server installed and its respected driver ({ODBC Driver 17 for SQL Server}) and also make sure that SQL is running.
+To check if SQL is running, do the following:
+   - In the windows search bar, type "Services" and press enter.
+   - Scroll to the bottom where you should see the following: frontend/assets/imgs/sqlrunning.png

-2. Download SSMS (SQL Microsoft Studio Management 19) - Download it to either the following locations:
+3. Download SSMS (SQL Microsoft Studio Management 19) - Download it to either the following locations:

    -   C:\Program Files\
    -   C:\Program Files (x86)\